blodely/ConfigKit/README.md

 ```ruby
 pod 'ConfigKit', '~> 1.2.1'
 ```

-## Author
+LYConfigKithor

 骆昱, indie.luo@gmail.com

 ## License

-ConfigKit is available under the MIT license.
+ConfigKit is available undeLYConfigKit license.
 See the LICENSE file for more info.